solita/solita.github.com/_posts/2019-04-18-safer-and-cleaner-seas-stm.md

 All of these standards can be used to replace traditional radio communication, which is very prone to human errors.
 Area, text and route information can be easily transported via existing simple channels, such as email attachments.
 Email systems are quite robust and asynchronous, so to some extent, they can also work over unreliable networks.

-However, to achieve even more robust message delivery, STM has more parts that can be used to replace any email based communication.
+However, to achieve even more robust message delivery, STM has more parts that can be used to replace any email-based communication.
 STM standard defines components called SeaSwim connectors, and Maritime Connectivity Platform.
 This means abstracting the communications protocol to a robust and secure platform that is able to identify parties using certificates and deliver any standards-based messages securely over the network, tolerating shaky/bad/missing network scenarios.
 There is also a registry for services and identities, which can be used to negotiate on how to communicate with a new, unknown party.

 ![Seaswim Connector architecture](/img/safer-and-cleaner-seas/ssc_architecture.png)